-The other action I wanted to highlight from the FTC is from this past December 2022, and it's not technically an autorenewal case, it was a settlement with Epic Games, the maker of Fortnite, a popular video game.
+The other action I wanted to highlight from the FTC is from this path December 2022.
+It's not technically an auto-renewal case, it was a settlement with Epic Games, the maker of Fortnite, a popular video game.
 It involved claims under COPA and UDAP, but the thing that I thought was interesting is the FTC alleges that Epic made it difficult for consumers to cancel.
 So I think in addition to informed consent, which is really important, and then of course disclosing material terms, which is really important, you can't make it hard to cancel.

-At least, the FTC alleges that Epic over time modified the process by which consumers could cancel purposely to make it really hard.
-The settlement and the complaint actually show exactly how these screens were modified from the screen where it was easy to do, and then comparing it to the screen where the ability to do it was made less clear and kind of much more difficult to see.
-Again, if you're in this area and you are kind of reviewing these, we want to make sure that it is not too difficult to cancel.
+At least the FTC alleges that Epic over time modified the process by which consumers could cancel purposely to make it really hard.
+The settlement and the complaint actually show exactly how the screens were modified from the screen where it was easy to do, and then comparing it to the screen where the ability to do it was made less clear and much more difficult to see.
+Again, if you're in this area and you're reviewing these, we want to make sure that it is not too difficult to cancel.

-Before I send it back to Carlin, just two other things to note at the federal level, the CFPB recently issued guidance on what they call dark patterns and negative option marketing.
-They reiterated the importance of disclosing material offers, obtaining informed consent and making it easy to cancel.
-CFPB also filed an action, a complaint, late last year in October, 2022 against a company called ACTIVE Network, and they described a process by which consumers were enrolled in a \$89-95 fee program if they clicked accept on a particular page where it wasn't totally clear whether - as alleged by the CFPB - they accept related to what the consumer was seeking to do, which was sign up for a fundraising event, or whether instead they were actually enrolling in this Active Advantage trial membership.
-Again, a fair amount going on here at the federal level, even if you just look back a few months.
+Before I send it back to Carlin, just two other things to note at the federal level.
+The CFPB recently issued guidance on what they call dark patterns and negative option marketing.
+So they reiterated the importance of disclosing material offers, obtaining informed consent, and making it easy to cancel.
+CFPB also filed an action, a complaint, late last year in October 2022 against a company called ACTIVE Network.

+They described a process by which consumers were enrolled in a \$89.95 fee program if they clicked accept on a particular page where it wasn't totally clear whether, as alleged by the CFPB, they accept related to what the consumer was seeking to do, which was sign up for a fundraising event or whether instead they were actually enrolling in this Active Advantage trial membership.
+So again, fair amount going on here at the federal level, even if you just look back a few months.
-Carlin McCrory: Thanks Mark, and I'll go ahead and round out some of the other federal laws that we see on this topic.

-Next, I want to talk about the Restore Online Shopper's Confidence Act or ROSCA, which prohibits charging or attempting to charge customers for goods and services sold on the internet through negative options features, unless the marketer does three things, one, clearly and conspicuously discloses all material terms of the transaction before obtaining the customer's billing information.
-Two, obtains a customer's express informed consent before charging the account of the customer, and three, provides simple mechanisms for the customer to stop the recurring charges.
+Thanks Mark, and I'll go ahead and round out some of the other federal laws that we see on this topic.
+So next I want to talk about the Restore Online Shoppers Confidence Act, or ROSCA, which prohibits charging or attempting to charge customers for goods and services sold on the internet through negative option features, unless the marketer does three things.
+One, clearly and conspicuously discloses all material terms of the transaction before obtaining the customer's billing information.
+Two, obtains a customer's express informed consent before charging the account of the customer.
+Three, provides simple mechanisms for the customer to stop the recurring charges.